posteo/scrambler-plugin/README.md

 All tests are written with RSpec and can be run with `make spec-all` or `bundle exec rake spec:integration`

-Since dovecot needs root privileges to run, you need create the file `sudo.password` with contains the password that is needed for running dovecot with sudo.

 Project
 -------